11 Foods You Should Eat More of With Recipes

 Dried plums: Ok they are prunes but they are high in antioxidants.
 How to eat: wrapped in prosciutto and baked or eat as a snack.
 They also help with bowel movements.

-Pumpkin seeds: The most nutritious part of the pumpkin and high in zinc; high levels of this mineral benefits the prostate and helps to fight a cold.
-How to eat: sprinkle in a salad.
+Pumpthins Crackers: The most nutritious part of the pumpkin and high in zinc which benefits the prostate and helps to fight a cold.
+How to eat: sprinkle on a salad or spread dairy free cheese on them.

 Turmeric: The shining star of spices.
 It contains curcumin which has anti-inflammatory and anti-cancer properties.
-How to eat: Mix with scrambled eggs or drink Creamy Tumeric Tea.
+How to eat: Mix with scrambled eggs, put in soups or drink Creamy Tumeric Tea.

 Blueberries: Contain pigments that are high in antioxidants.
-How to eat: blend in a smoothie or top of grass fed yogurt.
+How to eat: Blend in an Ancient Nutrition Vanilla bone broth protein powder smoothie or top of grass fed yogurt or Culina brand dairy free yogurt .

 Canned Pumpkin: Contains immune-stimulating vitamin A. Vitamin A is great for the skin.
-How to eat: mix with butter, cinnamon and nutmeg and mix in gluten free oatmeal or add to chili.
+How to eat: mix with butter, cinnamon and nutmeg and mix in gluten free oatmeal or add to this chili recipe in place of tomato sauce for those with arthritis.

 Bok Choy: Loaded with vitamin C and helps with wound healing.
 How to eat: Chop and saute in Kerrygold butter and add to stir fry or Thai Coconut Soup